BrendelGroup/AEGeAn/docs/api.rst

 .. c:function:: const char *agn_transcript_clique_id(AgnTranscriptClique *clique)

   Retrieve the ID attribute of the transcript associated with this clique.

+.. c:function:: GtArray *agn_transcript_clique_ids(AgnTranscriptClique *clique)

+  Retrieve the ID attributes of all transcripts associated with this clique.

 .. c:function:: AgnTranscriptClique *agn_transcript_clique_new(AgnSequenceRegion *region)